ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

 .. _encoder_offset_measurement:

-.. tikz:: Measurement results of Heidrive HDM06-005 based on the control value of the d- and q-axis PI-controller with run out starting at different rotational speed
+.. tikz:: Measurement results of Heidrive HDM06-005 based on the control value of the d- and q-axis PI-controller with run out starting at different rotational speeds
    :include: measurement_run_out.tex
    :align: center
    :xscale: 50